Valuable hints for your journey and luxury cruise

 Important to note that your passport must be valid for at least six more months from the date of entry into Indonesia, otherwise, you could be denied entry.
 Your airline ticke now includes the Airport Departure tax when departing Bali.
 So no more scrambling for the Rp 200,000 at the airport, when you leave the country.

 Please provide information for the Indonesian harbor clearances at the time of your booking.
 We need to have your full name, passport number, passport expiration date, date of birth, and nationality.

 Local currency is the Indonesian Rupiah (Rp).
-Travellers Checks in US Dollars/Euro are accepted only in Bali, as is Visa, MasterCard and American Express, but prepare to pay a 3-5% surcharge for credit card purchases.
+Travellers Checks in US Dollars or Euro are accepted only in Bali, as is Visa Card, MasterCard and American Express, but prepare to pay a 3-5% surcharge for credit card purchases.

 There are ATMs in Bali, where you can withdraw cash in local currency with your credit card and PIN.
 Be aware that you have to have local currency for purchases in any of the islands east of Bali.
 Please be very careful when using a debit card in one of the ATM machines.
 Unfortunately, there is and increase in the use of card skimmers in Bali.
 Nothing is more shocking than unauthorized transactions upon your return home from holiday.
 We would not recommend using a debit card in any ATM in Bali at the present time.

 US dollar cash for exchange must be bills (2001 and above) in immaculate condition with no rips or marks of any kind on the bill.
 No one in Bali will take bills beginning with the serial number ‘A’ through ‘F’, or any bill dated 2000 or below.
 They do not seem to be so strict for Euro or Swiss Franc notes.